Gunther (wrestler): Ringkampf (2014–2018)

 In 2015, Walter, alongside Axel Dieter Jr., Axel Tischer and Christian Michael Jakobi, the then-head booker and managing director of wXw, released an apparel brand entitled Ringkampf (German: ring fight).
 Its apparel became worn by Walter, Dieter and Tischer throughout 2015 and 2016.
 In 2016, however, Ringkampf evolved into a full-on stable.
 For months, Walter appeared to have an alliance with American wrestler Timothy Thatcher, who shared a similar style to Walter.
-After Dieter, Walter and Thatcher began appearing aligned with each other in August of that year in the lead up to the World Tag Team League that'd happen between 31 October and 2 November, the three, along with Jakobi, created the Ringkampf stable and began sharing its motto, "Die Matte Ist Hellig" (German: "The Mat is Sacred").
+After Dieter, Walter and Thatcher began appearing aligned with each other in August of that year in the lead up to the World Tag Team League that'd happen between 31 October and 2 November, the three, along with Jakobi, created the Ringkampf stable and began sharing its motto, "Die Matte Ist Heilig" (German: "The Mat is Sacred").
 The philosophy of Ringkampf was that they would only care about the scarcity of professional wrestling and the stable's superiority over all.
 Walter began to incorporate the nickname "The Ring General" within this time period.
 Thatcher and Walter were allied together to compete at the World Tag Team League; they defeated Moustache Mountain and Los Güeros del Cielo on the first and third days of the weekend, and lost to JML (David Starr and Shane Strickland) on the second day, failing to reach the finals.
 Nevertheless, the team of Walter and Dieter were granted a wXw World Tag Team Championship match at the 16th Anniversary show on 10 December, against the incumbent champions, A4 (Absolute Andy and Marius Al-Ani), in a two-out-of-three falls match, which they lost two falls to one.